 Tailor-made Madagascar holidays & small group tours

 Our specialists can tailor-make an individual Madagascar holiday of your choice – see our suggested tailor-made sample itineraries for ideas of what works best.
 Alternatively, you can sign up for one of our popular small set group departures, which are in-depth wildlife tours.
-Either way, we will provide you with the best knowledgeable and experienced drivers and professional English speaking guides during your time in Madagascar.
+Either way, we will provide you with the best knowledgeable and experienced, professional English-speaking guides and drivers during your time in Madagascar.

 Why book a holiday to Madagascar with Rainbow Tours?

-We have the most extensive choice of holidays to Madagascar of any UK tour operator and can take you to all the highlights as well as the less visited outposts.
-Our Madagascar team has been travelling in, writing about and arranging holidays to the country for well over 15 years.
-Derek Schuurman, the team leader, has written and contributed to several guidebooks about Madagascar, including Bradt's 'Madagascar Wildlif: A Visitors Guide' and 'Globtrotter Madagascar Guide', the latter being the only English guidebook for Madagacar which has a Malagasy co-author .
+We have the most extensive choice of holidays to Madagascar of any UK tour operator and can take you to all the better known highlights as well as the less visited outposts.
+Our Madagascar team has been travelling in, writing about and arranging holidays to the country for well over 15 years and we have long been recognised as the UK's leading provider of tourists to the island.
+Derek Schuurman, the team leader, has written and contributed to several guidebooks about Madagascar, including Bradt's 'Madagascar Wildlife: A Visitors Guide' and 'Globtrotter Madagascar Guide', the latter being the only English guidebook for Madagacar which has a Malagasy co-author.
+Our team will be on hand to assist you from when you make your equiry, until you have returned from your trip, particularly taking variables into consideration such as the (currently) changeable domestic flight schedules, which we monitor closely and are adept at working around.

 Read more about Madagascar